 The perfect romance for all bookish girlies and fans of enemies to lovers!

 Delali Adjoa writes fiction centered on identity, freedom, and family.
-Her debut novel is set to publish in 2026 with Peachtree Teen.
-She is represented by Lindsay Auld at Writers House.
+Her debut novel The Free Verse Society is an Indies Introduce and Indie Next pick by American Booksellers Association.